gavinlyonsrepo/FourteenSegDisplay/README.md

 The second file (FourteenSegDisplay_ADC), shows a practical example using Model2 to display a ADC value on display.
 The library was tested on a two digit LDD-F5406RI common  cathode.

+I recommend Model 2 , less GPIO used and more Software functions.

 **Models Table comparison**